sprestage/tech-octoblog/source/_posts/2013-12-06-why-i-like-vi.markdown

 ## Fini

 Thank you for reading.
 I hope you found this useful.
+I invite you to read my next post if you are interested in learning how to create a basic rails application with two resources, some minitests, a bit of security lockdown, and some useful views for the app.